shaack/cm-chessboard/README.md

 ### enableSquareSelect(eventHandler)

-> This one is deprecated and will be removed in future versions, because you can directly add events to the `chessboard.context` and then read the square from `event.target.getAttribute("data-square")`
+> `enableSquareSelect` is deprecated and will be removed in future versions, because you can directly add events to the `chessboard.context` and then read the square from `event.target.getAttribute("data-square")`.

 Enables primary and secondary pointer events on squares.
 On desktop devices this means left and right click on squares.